wbcai/litness-test/README.md

 │
 ├── models/                           <- Trained model objects (TMOs), model predictions, and/or model summaries │
-├── notebooks/
-│   ├── archive/                      <- Develop notebooks no longer being used.
-│   ├── deliver/                      <- Notebooks shared with others / in final state
-│   ├── develop/                      <- Current notebooks being used in development.
+├── notebooks/                        <- Notebookes used in development │
-│   ├── template.ipynb                <- Template notebook for analysis with useful imports, helper functions, and SQLAlchemy setup.
+├── src/                              <- Source data for the project │   ├── get_data.py                   <- Functions to extract data from APIs
+│   ├── predict_score.py              <- Functions to predict probability of a given song
+│   ├── train_model.py                <- Functions to train/save predictive model and generate model metrics
+│   ├── update_db.py                  <- Functions to create database and save predictions
 │
-├── reference/                        <- Any reference material relevant to the project │
-├── src/                              <- Source data for the project │
-├── test/                             <- Files necessary for running model tests (see documentation below) │
+├── test/                             <- Files necessary for running model tests │
 ├── app.py                            <- Flask wrapper for running the model
-├── requirements.txt                  <- Python package dependencies
+├── docker_build.sh                   <- Script to retrieve Billboard and Spotify data ├── requirements.txt                  <- Python package dependencies
 ├── env_config                        <- Template to fill in necessary environment variables ├── Dockerfile                        <- Configurations for Docker image